Learnability Window in Gated Recurrent Neural Networks: Empirical validation

-\paragraph{Training protocol.} All models are trained using mini-batch AdamW~\cite{loshchilov2019decoupled} with base learning rate $\mu = 10^{-3}$, weight decay $\lambda = 10^{-4}$, batch size $B = 512$, and gradient clipping at $\ell_2$ norm $1.0$.
-Training uses $8000$ independent sequences of length $T = 1024$ for $500$ epochs.
+\paragraph{Training protocol.} All models are trained using mini-batch AdamW~\cite{loshchilov2019decoupled} with base learning rate $\mu = 2\times10^{-4}$, weight decay $\lambda = 10^{-4}$, batch size $B = 384$, and gradient clipping at $\ell_2$ norm $1.0$.
+Training uses $8000$ independent sequences of length $T = 1536$ for $1500$ epochs, with model selection based on the best validation loss.
+The validation set consists of $1024$ additional sequences generated from the same data-generating process and kept separate from both the training and diagnostic sets; all diagnostics are computed using the selected best-validation checkpoint.
 No learning-rate schedule is applied, and all architectures share identical optimization hyperparameters.

-After training, parameters are frozen and all diagnostics are computed on an independent set of $8000$ fresh sequences generated from the same data-generating process, with no overlap in sequences or random seeds.
-All reported envelope, effective learning-rate, and noise statistics are evaluated under these frozen post-training parameters.

-In the main text we employ AdamW, which can be interpreted as SGD with decoupled weight decay and adaptive preconditioning.
-Adaptive optimizers such as Adam and AdamW are known to preserve heavy-tailed gradient fluctuations even in the presence of gradient clipping, while providing improved numerical conditioning in practice \cite{Savelii2024ClippingAdamHeavyTailed}.
+Adaptive optimizers such as AdamW are known to preserve heavy-tailed gradient fluctuations even in the presence of gradient clipping~\cite{Savelii2024ClippingAdamHeavyTailed}.
 We verified that disabling gradient clipping yields qualitatively similar envelope and noise statistics (results not shown), indicating that clipping affects numerical stability but not the scaling regimes of interest.

-To clarify the role of the optimizer in shaping effective time-scale geometry, additional experiments with plain SGD and SGD with momentum are reported in Appendix~\ref{app:optimizer_regimes}.

-\paragraph{Effective learning rates.} For each trained model, we estimate the effective learning rates $\mu_{t,\ell}^{(q)}$ derived in the state--parameter coupling analysis, evaluated under frozen post-training parameters.
-For GRU and LSTM, effective learning rates are computed using the definitions introduced in Section~\ref{sec:lstm_gru_effective_learning_rates}; for the diagonally gated models (ConstGate, SharedGate, DiagGate), we use the corresponding definitions provided in Appendix~\ref{app:diagonally_gated_rnns}.

-For every diagnostic lag $\ell$ and unit $q$, the magnitudes $|\mu_{t,\ell}^{(q)}|$ are computed across the diagnostic set and averaged over time and independent sequences.
-The empirical envelope is then defined as
+All experiments are repeated across five independent random seeds, each controlling the parameter initialization and the data-generating process.
+For each seed, the learnability pipeline is executed with $K=50$ independent projection directions $w$; results are reported as cross-seed averages unless otherwise stated.
+Detailed envelope-fit tables and additional experiments with other optimizers are reported in Appendix~\ref{app:fitting_details_and_optimizer_regimes}.